Audio Transcription

 Step 7 — Save transcripts

-Use the save options panel in the left sidebar.
+Use the save panel in the left sidebar to define what should be exported.

 Understanding the Output